dmbarbour/wikilon/docs/ApplicationModel.md

 Another disadvantage is that there is reduced pressure to develop a common community with shared data and language.
 One of Awelon's goals with the dictionary model is related to easy sharing within a community, the ability for humans in a community to learn and share a common set of 'words' to communicate and share computation artifacts with each other.

 At this time, I'm uncertain whether hierarchical dictionary structure is is worth these costs.
 Fortunately, it is easy to delay introduction of hierarchical dictionary structure without risk of incompatibility.
 I will leave this feature out of Awelon unless there is sufficiently strong and clear use case.

+## Local Identifiers (Rejected)

+Assume we're defining `very-long-prefix-x` and we want to reference `very-long-prefix-y`.
+This seems a common scenario for Awelon systems and application models.
+It could be convenient to support a shorthand, for example just use `-y` (perhaps with more hyphens to step further back).
+That said, if we're only interested in *convenience*, it seems sufficient to address this via projectional editor.

+What are the benefits of this feature at the Awelon layer?
+A moderate space savings (but not as much as compressed stowage, and only up to a hundred bytes per reference).
+A potential benefit for copying or renaming prefixes (but we must be careful about renaming prefixes containing hyphens, and we must still search for the full version of a word).

+It seems to me the potential benefits aren't worth the overheads and complexities this would introduce.
+If the storage is tempting, it would seem much wiser to simply use compressed storage, like LevelDB, for secure hash resources.
+But even uncompressed, we aren't working with overly large entries.